 Although an Apprehended Violence Order (AVO) doesn’t technically constitute a criminal conviction, if you have been served with an AVO or an ADVO (Apprehended Domestic Violence Order), you will not be allowed to hold a firearms licence for a period of ten years after the expiry of the AVO.
 This doesn’t apply if the AVO was revoked after it came into force.

 If you are under a good behaviour bond for a prescribed offence you won’t be able to hold a firearms licence, which means that if you currently hold one you will be required to surrender your licence and any firearms that you have in your possession.
-If you were found guilty of a prescribed offence within the previous five years, but were given a Section 10 with no good behaviour bond, you may not have a criminal conviction, but you will still be prohibited from holding a firearms licence.
+If you were found guilty of a prescribed offence within the previous five years, but were given a section 10 dismissal or conditional release order with no good behaviour bond, you may not have a criminal conviction, but you will still be prohibited from holding a firearms licence.

 Can I appeal a refusal to grant me a firearms licence?